 5. Tumbled Effect Porcelain Trend

-There is a rising popularity in stone look kitchen floor tiles, with an increasing range of shades and styles available.
-A big trend for 2024 kitchen floor tiles is tumbled effect porcelain - together with the character and variation from tile to tile, this soft tumbling effect lends itself beautifully to rustic, and modern country-style kitchens.
+There is a rising popularity in stone look kitchen floor tiles, thanks to their low maintenance and realistic nature.
+With an increasing range of shades and styles available, tumbled effect porcelain will be a continued trend in 2025 for kitchen floor tiles.
+Together with the character and variation from tile to tile, this soft tumbling effect lends itself beautifully to rustic, and modern country-style kitchens.
 Many of the tumbled edge porcelains out there are hard to distinguish from a natural limestone!
-A few of our favourite options can be found below.
+A few of our favourites include the Alnwick Ivory, Hambleton Ivory and Provence Grigio stone effect tiles.

 6. Beige Kitchen Flooring Tiles